 - Applications for business records approval, which in turn enable the Directors-General to issue business records directions to obtain business records from telecommunications providers.
 Business records do not include the contents of communications or web browsing history.

-The current Commissioners of Intelligence Warrants are Chief Commissioner, Sir Bruce Robertson and Commissioner, Hon Justice Warwick Gendall.
+The current Commissioners of Intelligence Warrants are Chief Commissioner, Hon.
+Sir Bruce Robertson and Commissioner, Hon.
+J Warwick Gendall.